elastic/kibana/x-pack/build_chromium/README.md

 # Run the build script with the path to the chromium src directory, the git commit hash
 python ./build_chromium/build.py 70f5d88ea95298a18a85c33c98ea00e02358ad75 x64

+# Make sure you are using python3, you can state the path explicitly if needed
+/usr/bin/python3 ./build_chromium/build.py 67649b10b92bb182fba357831ef7dd6a1baa5648 x64

 # OR You can build for ARM
 python ./build_chromium/build.py 70f5d88ea95298a18a85c33c98ea00e02358ad75 arm64
 ```